Gate tunable anomalous Hall effect: a Berry curvature probe at oxides interfaces: Model

-where $\Tilde{\Delta}$, $\Tilde{\mathcal{F}}$, $\nu$, and $\tau$ are rescaled parameters~\cite{supplementary} and $J_{111}$ is the projection of the total angular momentum in the (111) direction.
+where $J_{111}$ is the projection of the total angular momentum in the (111) direction, $\nu$, $\tau$ are the Landé factors, and $\tilde{\Delta}$ and $\tilde{\mathcal{F}}$ are rescaled as well by the Landé fatcors.
 The SOC splits the bands in two groups: four states of lower energy with $J=3/2$ and a doublet of $J=1/2$ at higher energy.
+When we evaluate this operators on the lower quadruplet states we obtain $\nu=3/4$, $\tau=1/3$, $\tilde{\Delta}=\Delta/2$ and $\tilde{\mathcal{F}}=2\mathcal{F}/3$.
 Since the trigonal crystal field splits the states according to their value of $\Vec{J}$ along the $(111)$ direction, the first doublet in Fig.~\ref{fig:band_structure} has $J_{111}=\pm 1/2$, while the second doublet has $J_{111}=3/2$.
 For this reason the splitting of the second doublet depicted in Fig~\ref{fig:band_structure}(d) is not linear in the wavevector $\vec{k}$, as for the canonical Rashba interaction, but cubic~\cite{notaJ}.
-We also note that Eq.~\ref{jmodel} is not valid for a trigonal crystal field comparable or even larger than the SOC, since the eigenstates of total angular momentum are not anymore a reasonable approximation to the real eigenstates of the problem. \\The interplay between spin and orbital angular momentum causes peculiar patterns shown in Fig.~\ref{patterns} (see Supplementary~\cite{supplementary} for the total angular momentum patterns).
+This cubic splitting is naturally encoded in our multiband model giving rise to the so called warping term, relevant for the AHC discussed below~\cite{lesne2022designing}.
+We also note that Eq.~(\ref{jmodel}) is not valid for a trigonal crystal field comparable or even larger than the SOC, since the eigenstates of total angular momentum are not anymore a reasonable approximation to the real eigenstates of the problem. \\The interplay between spin and orbital angular momentum causes peculiar patterns shown in Fig.~\ref{patterns} (see appendix~\ref{Appendice-totAng} for the total angular momentum patterns).

 For the first two bands the pattern is Rashba-like with a spin amplitude changing with $\vek$.
 The third and the fourth bands have a Rashba-like vortex near the $\Gamma$ point, replaced by six secondary vortices at larger $\vek$.
+In both cases an out-of-plane component is present because of the quasi-2D nature of the system.